Peugeot 308 SW Review 2025: Price, specs & boot space

 Overall, the 308 SW doesn't set new standards for comfort or fun in the family estate class, but it's a respectable offering nonetheless.

-The entry-level engine in the 308 SW is the familiar 1.2-litre turbo three-cylinder Puretech 130 engine with, you guessed it, 130PS and 230Nm of torque.
+Peugeot offer the entry-level 1.2-litre turbo three-cylinder Puretech 136 petrol engine with 136PS and 230Nm of torque.
 It's used in a wide variety of Stellantis models, and those worried it's not up to the job of a family estate might be surprise to hear you can also get it in to 5008 seven-seat SUV.

 However it suffers from the same problem that inflicts many PHEVs, namely that when you clog the throttle to quickly gain speed you have to wait longer than the non-hybrid models before the gearbox, engine and electric motor have worked out what to do and deliver the goods.
-That crucial second or two can be the difference between a safe and a dangerous overtake, for example.
+That crucial second or two can be the difference between a safe or nervy overtake, for example.

 All 308s use the same eight-speed automatic gearbox with paddles behind the wheel for manual shifts.
 The changes are smooth, and while it's a bit slow to react in the hybrid it delivers fairly swift kickdown in the petrol and diesel models.
 The manual response is nowhere near as fast as a dual-clutch gearbox, however.